john-sprague/portfolio-john-sprague/system-design/api-design/foundations.md

    - Applies SSL/TLS termination, IP whitelisting, and DDoS protection.

 10. **Aggregation**:
-    - Combines responses from multiple services into a single payload to reduce client roundtrips.
+    - Combines responses from multiple services into a single payload to reduce client round-trips.

 ---